snowywombat/Capstone-Project/README.md

 # Shana's Kitchen 🍋

-Shana's Kitchen is a website clone of Bon Appetit.
+Shana's Kitchen is inspired by the website, Bon Appetit.
 It is a platform to post and view recipes for your own culinary exploration!

 Live site: https://shanaskitchen.onrender.com